Implementing Code Splitting and Lazy Loading in React

 As Front End Engineers, we aim to deliver the best user experience and one of the ways to achieve that is by optimizing the applications' performance.

 Users expect fast, responsive experiences, and will quickly abandon sites that are slow to load.
-Studies show that if a web page takes more than 3 seconds to load, over 40% of users will leave.
+Google's research found that 53% of mobile users abandon a page that takes more than 3 seconds to load.
 With the prevalent usage of mobile devices which can be on slower network speeds, optimizing performance is critical.

 Code splitting and lazy loading are effective strategies to achieve great performance on the web.
 In this post, we’ll explore these techniques, their benefits, and how they can be implemented in React.